CE Marking

 CE Marking of medical devices requires technical documentation (i.e., – a Technical File or Design Dossier).
 One of the requirements of this technical documentation is to establish the risk class of a device in accordance with the classification rules in Annex IX.
 The requirement to include this classification rationale in the Technical File is not well defined in Article 9, Classification, of the Medical Device Directive (http://bit.ly/M5MDD), but the guidance document for Technical Documentation (http://bit.ly/NBMED251Rec5) clearly defines this requirement in Section 3.2 (viii).
 Establishing a classification rationale is the first step to establishing the regulatory pathway that will be required to CE Mark your medical device.

-What are the Classifications?
+What are the CE Marking device classifications?

 There are four different classifications of medical devices in Europe: Class I, Class IIa, Class IIb and Class III.
 These four classifications are also referred to as “risk class.”
 The lowest risk classification is Class I, and the highest risk classification is Class III.
 Class IIa is considered a “medium risk,” while Class IIb is considered a “high risk” medical device.
 Notified Body involvement and a CE Certificate from the Notified Body is required for almost all medical devices distributed in Europe, however, Class I devices that are non-sterile and do not perform a measurement function do not require Notified Body involvement.
 Class I devices that are sterile are often referred to as “Class I-S,”but this is not a term used in the Directive.
 The same is true of “Class I-M” for Class I devices with a measurement function.